This website uses cookies to ensure you get the best experience on our website. Learn more

 Low on the radar of most visitors, yet populated with increasingly habituated wildlife, Kafue National Park is hugely underrated.

-This is a national park on a grand scale.
-On a par with Wales, or Vermont, it’s the largest of Zambia’s parks, named after the Kafue River that forms part of its boundary as it flows towards the great Zambezi.
+This is a national park on a grand scale, on a par sizewise with Wales or Vermont, and the largest of Zambia’s game parks.
+It is named after the Kafue River that forms part of its boundary as it flows towards the great Zambezi.

-Falling within the park’s protection are so many diverse environments that it would be tempting to look no further.
-For the safari-goer, arguably the pick of these is the tree-fringed Busanga Plains, teeming with wildlife in the dry season and a mecca for predators.
-To explore the treeline – beloved of elephants – on foot, or to float over the plains in a hot-air balloon at dawn, is to gain just a small appreciation of this vast wilderness.
+Falling within the park’s protection are so many diverse environments that it would be tempting to look no further than a Kafue National Park safari.
+Arguably the top choice is the tree-fringed area of Busanga Plains, teeming with wildlife in the dry season and a mecca for predators.

-Where the river is widest, there are boat trips to be had, cruising silently between banks grazed by antelope, the trees regularly munched by elephant on their way to or from their daily bath.
-To the east, where the waters are strewn with smoothed boulders, small boats come into their own as you seek out the birds – and hippos – at sunrise.
+Where the Kafue River is widest, there are boat trips to be had, cruising silently between banks grazed by antelopes, the trees regularly munched by elephants on their way to or from their daily baths.

-Then further south, beyond the somewhat unexpected Itezhi-Tezhi Dam, are the extensive Nanzhila Plains.
+Then further south are the extensive Nanzhila Plains.
 For wildlife here, the perennial water of the Kafue is quite literally lifesaving.
 As the year progresses and the land dries up, even the deepest waterholes vanish and every blade of grass matters.

-Welcoming visitors to this wilderness are just a handful of small, highly personal lodges, several of them still run by owners whose passion for the Kafue is lifelong.
+Welcoming visitors to this wilderness are just a handful of small, highly personal lodges, several of them still run by owners whose passion for Zambia’s Kafue National Park is lifelong.
 Others come on mobile safaris, guided by those whose knowledge and understanding of the area and its wildlife is born of years of experience.
 For this is a park to savour.

 Kafue National Park